DaaeChristine/DaaeChristine/README.md

 𓊆♡𓊇

 <p align="center">
   I am arcee!
-I also go but other names, you can refer to me however you'd like, nicknames included!
+I also go by other names, but you can refer to me however you'd like, nicknames included!
 I am a very outgoing person, I tend to get excited when meeting new people!
 I also do get a bit shy and stay silent or nonverbal for a while.
 I have a few typing quirks that you might end up seeing!
 I am usually sitting either alone or with friends, and during the time I might be too busy talking to them or I am offtab!
 Hence, why you should whisper to interact with me first! c+h is heavily encouraged, I have a cudcomf!
 Aside from this, please do tell me if I'm doing anything that bothers you!
 I am very slow and I can't take hints, so sorry!

 <p align="center">
   <a href="https://github.com/daaechristine">